Spontaneous scalarization: Theoretical background: mechanism and theories

 \subsubsection{Induced by compactness}

-For static, spherically symmetric \bh{s}, there is a straightforward answer: in \gr the exterior is described by the Schwarzschild spacetime, so $R=0$ and $\mathscr{G}=48G^2M^2 /r^6$, where $M$ is the mass of the \bh and $r$ is the areal radial coordinate.
-Hence, for a given $M$, $\mathscr{G}$ scales monotonically with $r$ and whether the scalar will develop a negative enough effective mass square outside the horizon is controlled by $M$, which also determines the compactness of the \bh.\footnote{By compactness here, we are not referring to the definition as mass over horizon radius, used sometimes in the literature, as this is manifestly constant for Schwarzschild \bh{s}.}
+For static, spherically symmetric \bh{s}, there is a straightforward answer: in \gr the exterior is described by the Schwarzschild spacetime, so $R=0$ and $\mathscr{G}=48 M^2 /r^6$, where $M$ is the mass of the \bh and $r$ is the areal radial coordinate.
+Hence, for a given $M$, $\mathscr{G}$ scales monotonically with $r$ and whether the scalar will develop a negative enough effective mass square outside the horizon is controlled by $M$, with lighter \bh{s} being susceptible to the scalarization instability.
+The opposite trend is present in \ns scalarization in the \DEF model: the trace of the energy-momentum tensor of the star is what controls the onset, and for most \EOS its magnitude shows a steady increase as the radius decreases.
+The tachyonic instability is stronger at the center of the star, where the density is higher, and this in turn correlates with the total mass of the star, with heavier stars scalarizing.

-For compact stars the issue is rather more complicated because typically the tachyonic instability will be stronger in the interior of the star or only be present there.
-In earlier papers focusing on the \DEF model, \ns scalarization was said to be controlled by the compactness of the star.
-This is because, in this model the trace of the energy-momentum tensor of the star is what controls the onset, and for most \EOS, it shows a steady increase as the radius decreases.
-Hence, the tachyonic instability is stronger at the center of the star and how violent it is depends on how compact the star is.
-However, exceptions do exist, as we will see in more detail later on.
+To unify these two pictures, one can observe that \bh{s} get more compact, in the sense of average mean density, as their mass decreases, whereas for \ns{s} it is the other way around for most \EOS.
+Hence, how compact an object is plays a key role in scalarization and can determine whether the object will be affected by the tachyonic instability that triggers scalarization.

-These spherically symmetric examples demonstrate that compactness plays a key role in scalarization, and can be the trigger of a tachyonic instability.
+Although we colloquially refer to compactness as one of the triggers of scalarization in the rest of the review, there are some caveats that we ought to mention and on which we further elaborate.
+First, compactness for \bh{s} is often defined in the literature as the mass over the horizon radius.
+By that definition, unlike with the more colloquial meaning of the term, Schwarzschild \bh{s} of any mass have the same compactness (but not the same curvature near the horizon).
+Second, for \ns{s} the relation between compactness and scalarization is highly dependent on the \EOS, and there are cases where the tachyonic instability is not strongest at the center of the star.
+Finally, as we next discuss, other properties of compact objects also affect the value of curvature invariants, and hence can also control scalarization.